 We offer professionally coached training programs using qualified and experienced coaches.
-Can Too trains all levels, from beginners to more experienced athletes, in structured training programs tailored to specific physical challenges such as running races, ocean swims, triathlons or trek challenges such as the Camino de Santiago Trail in Spain and kayaking, trekking and cycling in Tasmania and you can even choose your own event.
+Can Too trains all levels, from beginners to more experienced athletes, in structured training programs tailored to specific physical challenges such as running races, ocean swims or adventure challenges and you can even choose your own event.

-Programs range from distances of 10km to half and full marathon run programs and 1km, 2.5km, 5km and 10km ocean swims, to sprint triathlons.
+Programs range from distances of 10km to half and full marathon run programs and 1km, 2.5km, 5km and 10km ocean swims, to adventure challenges.